tiangolo/uwsgi-nginx-flask-docker/README.md

 * **Your Python code** has the actual **Flask** web application, and is run by uWSGI.

-The image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/) takes advantage of already slim and optimized existing Docker images (based on Debian as [recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)) and implements Docker best practices.
+The image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/) takes advantage of already existing slim and optimized Docker images (based on Debian as [recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)) and implements several of Docker's best practices.

-It uses the official Python Docker image, installs uWSGI and on top of that (with the least amount of modifications) and adds the official Nginx image.
+It uses the official Python Docker image, installs uWSGI and on top of that (with the least amount of modifications) adds the official Nginx image.

 And it controls all these processes with Supervisord.